KyosukeSenda/zoom_start/README.md

 (4) Compile "ZoomStart.java" and run a generated class file.

 ## For Mac users
-You may not be able to use .cmd file.
+.cmd file may not be available.
 Please rewrite it with .sh file, for example.